Yarra Track: Cameron's Glenwatts Store

 Four months before McDonald’s July 1864 survey, the Inspector General of Roads, R. W. Larritt, had proposed a deviation to bypass New Chum.
 On 9 July 1864, Larritt wrote to the Surveyor General following up this suggestion, noting that the proposed deviation would rejoin the Yarra Track at “the present cleared road at Cameron’s Store.”

 The Glenwatts Store was also known as Cameron's Store and Cameron’s depot for goods and pack horses.
 The store was used as a landmark at this time, further demonstrated by an application approved on 27 July 1864 for a rural store allotment “six miles beyond Cameron’s depot for goods and pack horses,” and by references to the store in the Plan of Allotments at the Hit or Miss Restaurant.

 The Glenwatts Store and Cameron’s Track were likely established between October 1862, when the Yarra Track was first opened by Reick and Stockman, and October 1863, when an alternative route surveyed by Mr Farrell, Assistant Road Engineer, passed the Glenwatts Store before continuing along the Watts River Valley.
-In any case, the store certainly existed by July 1864, as confirmed by the survey plan, correspondence, and related documents.
+In any case, the store certainly existed by July 1864, as confirmed various survey plans, correspondence, and related documents.

 The land on which the store stood was purchased by Ewen Cameron on the 23rd August 1864, formalising his ownership of the existing establishment.
+The two acre allotment, formerly occupied by the Glenwatts Store and owned by Cameron, was located on the northwest corner of Mc Gregor Avenue East and Maroondah Parade, Healesville.

 By 1868, as traffic to the goldfields declined and the surrounding forest was gradually cleared for farming, Cameron was recorded locally as a farmer rather than as a storekeeper or hotel keeper.

-The store continued to operate into the late 1870s, and in 1878 was the oldest surviving building from the beginning of the Yarra Track.
+The store is likely depicted in a watercolour by John Mather (artist).
+The work suggests that the site continued to operate as a stopping place for coach traffic into the late 1870s.
+By 1878, the building was among the oldest surviving structures associated with the early development of the Yarra Track.

 Cameron died on 23 March 1876 at Glen Watts, aged 63.
 At the time of his death he owned the Glenwatts Store and other landholdings, ownership which of passed to his wife Mary.